10. Sarawak Museum

 2. Gunung Mulu National Park

-Gunung Mulu National Park in the Malaysian state of Sarawak on Borneo’s island is notable for its high biodiversity as well as its karst characteristics.
+Gunung Mulu National Park, in the Malaysian state of Sarawak on Borneo’s island, is notable for its high biodiversity as well as its karst characteristics.
 Gunung Mulu, a 2,376-meter-high sandstone pinnacle, dominates the park, which is the world’s most researched tropical karst region.
-The geological Melinau Formation has a unique concentration of caves, reflecting a 1.5 million-year geological history.
+The geological Melinau Formation has an unique concentration of caves, reflecting a 1.5 million-year geological history.

 1. Kuching Waterfront